richard-imaoka/assignment/README.md

   * `FraudStatusGateway` asks `FraudScoreServer` for a new fraud score
   * If the score is < 0.78, the fraud-check status is `true`, otherwise `false`
   * When there are 10 historical fraud-check scores in the past (stored in `FraudStatusGateway`) **AND** their average > 0.7 `FraudStatusGateway` returns early with the status = `false`
+* Historical scores are kept in-memory of the actor, and also persisted with Akka Persistence

 ### FraudScoreServer

 <img src="images/FraudScoreServer.png" width="480">

+`FraudScoreServer` holds `AddressFraudProbabilityScorer` and it sends back a score upon request.

+### Health Checking

+Sometimes, the entire system (including FraudIdManagerServer) goes down and comes back.
+Otherwise, one instance of `FraudStatusServer` might go down and all its associated `FraudStatusGateway` actors could be gone.

+To make the system work in such situations, the system has health-checking capabilities, and currently it resides in `FraudIdManager` as it keeps track of all address IDs.

+`FraudIdManagerServer` holds a health-checker actor for each address ID, and it keeps pinging corresponding `FraudStausGateway` actor periodically for the address ID.

+When the health-checker fails to receive a heartbeat from the `FraudStatusGateway` actor, it asks `FraudStatusServer` to create a new `FraudStatusGateway` actor for the address ID.

 ### Caveats